 The genetic experiments created by Dr. Jumba Jookiba are a large group of genetically engineered alien lifeforms in Disney's Lilo & Stitch franchise.
 Dr. Jumba created them in his laboratory at "Galaxy Defense Industries", most of them with the shady financing of his former lab partner Dr. Jacques von Hämsterviel.
-Many of the creatures were designed for evil, mischievous, and destructive purposes, though how "evil" they act tend to vary.
+Many of the creatures were designed for evil, mischievous, and destructive purposes, though how "evil" they act tends to vary.
 There are at least 629 experiments, the most famous of which is Experiment 626, better known as Stitch, who is the franchise's primary protagonist.

 In the first television series, Stitch and his best friend Lilo Pelekai hunt down the experiments, who were scattered around Kauai as dehydrated pods thanks to the events of the pilot.
 The pods activate when they come into contact with water.
 When the duo captures and tames an experiment, Lilo gives them a name, and they find a "one true place" (i.e. occupation) where the experiment can use its abilities for productive purposes.

 Stitch, inspired by Hawaiian terminology, refers to nearly all his fellow experiments as his "cousins" and sees them all as part of his 'ohana, or extended family.